-In relation to sectoral distribution, industry, commerce, transport and tourism have been the main recipients of the financing of the ICF Group in 2018.
-The ICF has continued to actively work to support a wide range of sectors, under the premise that the entity can provide financing to any company with activity in Catalonia, regardless of the sector to which it belongs and its size with the exception of the real estate development sector, which cannot be financed by the Group, unless it is an officially protected housing.
+In relation to the sectoral distribution, industry, commerce, tourism and transport have been the main recipients of ICF Group funding in 2019.
+The ICF has continued to work actively to support a wide range of sectors, under the premise that the entity can provide funding to any company with activity in Catalonia.

-By type of company, 96.5% of the financing for the year was used to finance self-employed workers, small and medium-sized companies, a segment severely affected by access restrictions to credit in recent years.
-On the other hand, credit activity to large companies and the public sector, accounted for 2.6% and 0.9%, respectively.
+By type of company, 96.9% of the financing for the year was allocated to financing the self-employed, small and medium enterprises.
+On the other hand, lending activity to large companies and the public sector has assumed 2.3% and 0.8%, respectively.